flashbots/suave-specs/README.md

 # SUAVE Protocol Specifications

+SUAVE is a platform for building MEV applications like OFAs and block builders in a decentralized and private way.
+SUAVE is looking to create a new paradigm for computation, where computation can be private and run at the speed of block building.

 For the large part, the SUAVE protocol is still in a state where the code is the most up-to-date protocol spec, but this repository aims to be a starting places to gradually evolve into a non-programming-language based specification language.

+---

 Links: